Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning: Introduction

 In this work, we propose to exploit these recurrent character interactions and postures in order to navigate semantically through collections of Greek vase paintings.
 We address image retrieval in such databases by measuring the similarity between character postures.
 Since ancient Greek artists made use of the postures to depict similar narratives, the retrieved images should display the same scene.

 For human pose-based image retrieval in Greek vase paintings, we need a reliable human pose estimation algorithm.
-We propose a two-step approach: (1) First, we apply style-transfer~\cite{Huang_ArbitraryStyleTransferAdaptiveInstanceNormalization_2017} to the COCO~\cite{Lin_COCODataset_2014} dataset to generate a synthetic annotated dataset with the style of Greek vase paintings and fine-tune the baseline person detection and pose estimation models on this dataset (\cref{fig:approach} middle).
-(2) Second, we fine-tune these models on a newly generated dataset for Classical Archaeology (\cref{fig:approach} bottom).
+We propose a two-step approach: (1) First, we apply style-transfer \citep{Huang_ArbitraryStyleTransferAdaptiveInstanceNormalization_2017} to the COCO \citep{Lin_COCODataset_2014} dataset to generate a synthetic annotated dataset with the style of Greek vase paintings and fine-tune the baseline person detection and pose estimation models on this dataset (Fig.~\ref{fig:approach} middle).
+(2) Second, we fine-tune these models on a newly generated dataset for Classical Archaeology (Fig.~\ref{fig:approach} bottom).
 We show that both steps improve the person detection and pose estimation tasks and thus the retrieval performance considerably.

-In particular, our main contributions are: \begin{enumerate*}
+In particular, our main contributions are: \begin{enumerate}

-\item We introduce the Styled-COCO-Persons~(\textbf{SCP}) and the ClassArch~(\textbf{CA}) datasets. \textit{SCP} is a synthetic dataset, generated by applying style transfer, with different style-intensities, to the images from COCO (only `person' class) to mimic the style of the ClassArch-Scenes dataset (Greek vase paintings).
-The \emph{CA} dataset consists of 1783 images (characters) from 1000+ Greek vase paintings along with pose keypoint annotations.
+\item We introduce the Styled-COCO-Persons~(\textbf{SCP}) and the ClassArch~(\textbf{CA}) datasets. \textit{SCP} is a synthetic dataset, generated by applying style transfer, with different style-intensities, to the images from COCO (only `person' class) to mimic the style of the \textbf{CA} dataset (Greek vase paintings).
+The \textbf{CA} dataset consists of 1783 images (characters) from 1000+ Greek vase paintings along with pose keypoint annotations.

-\item We show that by just using styles of the ClassArch-Scenes dataset on real images, one can improve the task of human pose estimation in Greek vase paintings without requiring any annotations.
-We also show that fine-tuning this model with the small \emph{CA} dataset modestly enhances the performance compared to direct transfer learning.
+\item We show that by just using styles of the \textbf{CA} dataset on real images, one can improve the task of human pose estimation in Greek vase paintings without requiring any annotations.
+We also show that fine-tuning this model with the small \textbf{CA} dataset modestly enhances the performance compared to direct transfer learning.
+Moreover, styled-tuned models outperform state-of-the-art fine-tuned methods on the \textbf{SCP} and \textbf{CA} datasets.

 \item We introduce a perceptual loss for style-transfer and show that this is beneficial for both person detection and pose estimation.